Generic name: iron dextran [ EYE-urn-DEX-tran ]

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

-Iron dextran can cause severe and sometimes fatal allergic reactions or severely low blood pressure.
-Tell your caregiver right away if you feel light-headed or if you suddenly have trouble breathing.
+Infed can cause severe and sometimes fatal allergic reactions or severely low blood pressure.
+Call your doctor or seek medical help right away if you feel light-headed or if you suddenly have trouble breathing.

 fast or slow heartbeats. chest pain, wheezing, trouble breathing;